tfenster/presentations/2018-10 directions emea docker session/pres/pres.md

   - Creates gMSA, if newsystem container then downloads DLLs from TFS and gets backup
   - Constructs and executes `docker run` command
   - Gets running containers and logs from the Docker API
-- Container: Standard image from Microsoft
+- Container: Standard image from Microsoft with a couple of additional scripts and specific settings
-  - TODO
+  - Grant an AD user group access to the database
+  - Automatically convert the database on startup (in case the .bak is from an older CU than the container)
+  - Use Windows authentication and our dev license
 - Example `docker run` command:

 ---

 <!-- .element: class="transitionslide" -->

-#### Demo 1: See the running container
+#### Demo 1.2: See the running container

 ---